apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

 ## Storage Plugin REST API

-Drill provides a REST API that you can use to create a storage plugin configuration.
+If you need to add a storage plugin configuration to Drill and do not want to use a web browser, Drill provides a REST API that you can use to create a storage plugin configuration.
 Use an HTTP POST and pass two properties:

 * name
   The storage plugin configuration name.